jmanuel1/todoer/README.md

 * `email-to-todo/`: code that converts email objects to todo.txt objects
 * `settings/`: code that manages the plugin user preferences
-* `starred-emails/`: code that grabs emails as they are starred
+* `changed-thread/`: code that grabs email threads upon any state change (like a star or labels)
 * `todo-txt/`: handles the creation of todo objects, reading and writing of `todo.txt`
 * `ui/`: user interface components